PatrickJWalsh/Telecom-Capital-Budgeting/README.md

 - **Compare current project plan with alternative scenarios to identify savings opportunities**
   - Varied build / decommission schedule
   -	Different tower configurations
-  -	Vendor Selection (lease and backhaul)
+  -	Vendor selection (for lease and backhaul)

 - **Define business requirements and UX Design for full-scale solution**
   - Solution needs to have 2 years of historical costs including ~10 cost areas within the network